standardhealth/cimpl-doc/docs/cimpl6Reference.md

 ### Explicit Codes

 Explicit code declarations are used to add specific codes to a value set.
-Codes can either be locally-defined, or selected from external code systems, such as the `CAP#29915` example, in which `29915` is an existing code within the `CAP` codesystem.
+Codes can either be locally-defined, or selected from external code systems, such as the `CAP#29915` example, in which `29915` is an existing code within the `CAP` code system.
 If the code is defined locally, the namespace serves as the code system.
 For the syntax of concept codes, see [Concept Codes](#concept-codes).

 | Type | Example |
 |---------|---------|